Jon Georg Dale

 Jon Georg Dale (born 16 June 1984) is a Norwegian politician for the Progress Party.
 He served as Minister of Transport and Communications from 2018 to 2020 and Minister of Agriculture and Food from 2015 to 2018.
 He was also acting Minister of Justice for 14 days in March 2019 after Tor Mikkel Wara went on sick leave.

 Background

-Dale has a right of inheritance to the family farm Dale by Dalsfjorden and is a skilled meat cutter.
+Dale has a right of inheritance to the family farm Dale near the Dalsfjorden in Volda Municipality.
+He is a skilled meat cutter.
 Outside politics, he was employed in the meat and fish industry, among others in Nortura until 2010, when he was hired as a political adviser in the Progress Party parliamentary caucus.

-Career
+Political career

 Local politics

-He served as a member of Volda municipal council from 2003 to 2013 and Møre og Romsdal county council from 2009 to 2011 (having previously been deputy).
+He served as a member of the municipal council of Volda Municipality from 2003 to 2013 and Møre og Romsdal county council from 2009 to 2011 (having previously been deputy).

 Parliament

 He was elected as a deputy representative to the Parliament of Norway from Møre og Romsdal during the terms 2009–2013 and 2013–2017.
 In total he served during 280 days of parliamentary session, until 2013 when he was appointed as a State Secretary in the Solberg's Cabinet's Ministry of Transport and Communications.
 He was appointed state secretary at the ministry of finance in 2014, and held said role until 2015.

 On 3 July 2020, Dale announced that he would not be seeking re-election in the upcoming 2021 election.
 He expressed that he wanted to enter the business branch, but didn't rule out a future comeback in politics.